 Empowering girls to change their world

-This year British Council Nepal and VSO Nepal have signed a 4 year contract to implement British Council’s English and Digital for Girls’ Education (EDGE) programme as part of VSO’s wider Sisters for Sisters’ Education II project.
+In 2017, British Council Nepal and VSO Nepal signed a 4-year contract to implement the British Council’s English and Digital for Girls’ Education (EDGE) programme as part of VSO’s wider Sisters for Sisters’ Education II project.

-Sisters for Sisters' Education II (SfSE-II) project is funded by DFID’s Girls’ Education Challenge Transition Window (GEC T) and builds on the achievements of phase I (2013 – 2017).
-Through improved access to quality education, SfSE-II envisions that marginalised adolescent girls from rural Nepal will transition from basic to secondary education, and secondary to upper secondary, empowered to leave school to either secure a sustainable livelihood or continue with education.
+Sisters for Sisters' Education II (SfSE-II) project is funded by Foreign Commonwealth and Development Office’s Girls’ Education Challenge Transition Window (GEC T) and builds on the achievements of phase I (2013 – 2017).
+Through improved access to quality education, SfSE-II envisioned that marginalised adolescent girls from rural Nepal will transition from basic to secondary education, and secondary to upper secondary, empowered to leave school to either secure a sustainable livelihood or continue with education.
 They will be equipped with skills that improve employability, enhance confidence and self-esteem to act as leaders, and enable them to influence and control their own sexual and reproductive health rights.
-The project will work in 48 schools across four districts targeting 17220 adolescent girls.
-Two local NGOs are also in the SfSE-II consortium: Global Action Nepal and Aasaman Nepal will be supporting implementation across the 4 districts.
+The project worked in 48 schools across four districts targeting 1720 adolescent girls.
+Local NGOs Aasaman Nepal was in the SfSE-II consortium and supported implementation across the 4 districts.

 EDGE in SfSE-II contributes to intermediate outcome 2- Increased self-esteem and empowerment of girls.
-The project will use the regional EDGE club model and resources with some local adaptations to enhance participants' English proficiency, digital skills and social / life skills.
+The project used the regional EDGE club model and resources with some local adaptations to enhance participants' English proficiency, digital skills and social / life skills.